ashutosh771/shortlink-scanner/README.md

 Request Delay and Timeout: Introduce delay between requests (for steealth) and a timeout feature to skip unresponsive URLs.

+### Installation

+Ensure you have Python 3.x installed on your system.

+Clone this repository or download the script directly.

+Install the required dependencies:

+pip3 install -r requirements.txt

 ### Usage